reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 }
 ```

->Note: The Goto we are talking about here is not a node that the designer can write in Blueprint, this concept is more close to assembly code where the code is jumping to another address.
+>The Goto we are talking about here is not a node that the designer can write in Blueprint, this concept is more close to assembly code where the code is jumping to another address.
 {: .prompt-info}

 ### MergeAdjacentStates